superli3/W207_Machine_Learning/README.md

 # W207_Machine_Learning
-This repo contains projects I worked on for W207 - Applied Machine Learning in the UC Berkeley MIDS program.
+This repo contains projects I worked on for the course "Applied Machine Learning" (W207) in the UC Berkeley MIDS program.

 Project 1 covers image/digit recognition (specifically with MNIST digits).